Jack of Fables: Publication

 The decision to remove the character of Jack Horner from the series came when artist Mark Buckingham proposed to expand the Fables logic of "popularity equals power", which stated that fairy tale characters were only as strong as their popularity in the real mundane world.
 He and Willingham decided to use Jack in showing how a Fable might use this theory to further his/her own gain.
 This led to the two-part story arc entitled Jack Be Nimble where Jack created an action film trilogy of himself that elevated his popularity with the Mundies, which in turn also increased his powers.
 This story arc was supposed to be the last time Jack Horner would appear in Fables, and Willingham initially wanted to write him off the series, but editor Shelly Bond suggested that Horner be put in a separate comic instead, stating that she did this because she did not want to lose her "favorite" character in the series.
 Jack of Fables was first previewed in Fables #50 before finally being released in July 2006.
 With the new series in publication, Willingham decided to use Jack of Fables in introducing other literary characters in the Fables mythos and to expand its universe to include the Old West and the Folklore of the United States.
 The new series also gave Willingham and Sturges more freedom in writing its universe than in the main series.

 Jack of Fables was the first project that Sturges worked upon in the mainstream comic book industry.
-Bond and Willingham originally chose Lilah Sturges to act as a second voice on the new series, and Willingham himself have previously known Sturges during their founding of the independent publishing label Clockwork Storybook.
+Bond and Willingham originally chose Lilah Sturges to act as a second voice on the new series, and Willingham himself had previously known Sturges during their founding of the independent publishing label Clockwork Storybook.
 Sturges remarked that in writing Jack of Fables, she found herself putting the character in more and more positions she found amusing.
 Others who worked on the main Fables series also worked on the spin-off, including long-time Fables inker Steve Leialoha who served as penciller and inker in two issues.
 Artists Tony Akins, Andrew Pepoy, Todd Klein, Russell Braun, Andrew Robinson, and Brian Bolland also worked on the series.
 Todd Klein, in particular, was chosen to add humor in the story, and Sturges praised him for his work in doing so while avoiding a "cartoony" feel.
 In writing the story, Willingham and Sturges both made sure to keep the spin-off independent and not overlap too much with the main series, which Willingham felt would have made it a "Fables Jr. kind of book".